 Another of his former players is the current coach of Inter Movistar, a club who have achieved unprecedented success over the last five years.
 Jesus Velasco credited him as ”the person I have learnt the most off.
 He is my main role model.
 He is the person that has revolutionised futsal.
 He has changed the conventions and the way of seeing the sport.”

-Zego is most known for being the inventor of the 4-0 system that, alongside 3-1, are the two attacking setups used by today’s elite teams across the world.
+Zego is most known for being the inventor of the 4-0 system that, alongside 3-1, are the two attacking formations used by today’s elite teams across the world.
 The inspiration for this ground-breaking innovation arrived by chance.

 In the 1970s he was a skilful left winger playing for the Brazil national team when they were about to face Uruguay in the final of the South American Championship.
 An injury crisis meant that all their defenders and pivots were unable to play so they were forced to use only wingers.